-The discount rate represents the municipal bond return as chosen by the Commonwealth.
+The discount rate for June 30, 2022 was 3.54%.
+This represents the municipal bond return as chosen by the Commonwealth.
 The source is the Bond Buyer General Obligation 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.